sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.9 Check the State of DPUs

 #### Steps
- * Use command `show system-health DPU all` to get DPU health status.
+ * Use command on Switch:`show system-health DPU all` to get DPU health status.

 #### Verify in
  * Switch and DPU